The feeling of being free

 You were born in Norway, you studied art in Copenhagen and you have lived many years in Denmark.
 No Greek parents or relatives: how for God’s sake did you find the Mani?

 Well, it was actually my Mother who “discovered” the Mani but I was first in the Messinia!
 I was a backpacker traveller when I was 19.
-We come to Messinia and the last destination before I went home was Kyparissia.
+We came to Messinia and the last destination before I went home was Kyparissia.
 It was magnificently beautiful and untouched.
-When I come home I tell to my Mother: you just must travel to Messinia!
+When I came home I tell to my Mother: you just must travel to Messinia!
 She did so and came to Agios Nikolaos.

 After one night there she decided to go higher up to the mountains.
 And she found Milea, the secret paradise!
 Soon she also bought a house here.